forta-network/docs/docs/faq.md

 ## Can I scan other blockchains like BSC?

-Currently, Forta is scanning Ethereum mainnet.
+Yes!
+Forta supports scanning on several blockchains including Ethereum, Polygon, BSC and Avalanche.
 Scan nodes are able to scan any EVM-compatible blockchain.
-In the future, more blockchains (e.g. BSC) will be supported.
+In the future, more blockchains will be supported.

 ## Do I need special hardware to run scan nodes?